 A 2019 contract dispute between the Chicago Symphony Orchestra (CSO) and its musicians led to a disruptive seven-week strike, the longest in the venerable orchestra’s 128-year history.
 The unlikely intervention of Chicago’s mayor just before he left office managed to draw this thorny dispute resolution example to a mutually satisfactory finale while also highlighting the role of negotiation in conflict resolution.

-Negotiations in a minor key
+Negotiations in a Minor Key

-Disrupting a familiar tune
+Disrupting a Familiar Tune

 “There’s a desire and a will to try and find a resolution,” Emanuel told the Chicago Sun-Times, noting that the two sides had a shared interest in saving the rest of the CSO’s season.

-Call and response
+Call and Response

-Undoubtedly breathing huge sighs of relief, both sides applauded the deal and the mayor’s intervention.
+Both sides applauded the deal and the mayor’s intervention.
 On May 2, as scheduled, the CSO made a triumphant return to Orchestra Hall under Muti’s baton.